horans/pardot-form-ajax-handler/README.md

 ### Layout

-1. `pfah-row-with-col`: The inputs in PFAH can be either take full width or only half of the row.
+1. `.pfah-row-with-col`: The inputs in PFAH can be either take full width or only half of the row.

 ```html
 <div class="pfah-row">